-The Sandwich Generation Issues: 3 Ways to Alleviate the Stress
+The Sandwich Generation: 3 Ways to Alleviate Stress

-Members of the Sandwich Generation are typically in their 40s or 50s today, and there are quite a lot of them: about 33% of the approximately 78 million Baby Boomers fit the “sandwich” profile, as do about 42% of Gen Xers, according to sandwich generation statistics reported in Pew Research Center’s 2013 report on the sandwich generation.
+Members of the Sandwich Generation are typically in their 40s or 50s today, and there are quite a lot of them: about 53% of Millennials and 29% of Gen Xers, according to sandwich generation statistics reported by the Pew Center.

-The problem: having two sets of dependents (children and parents) can be burdensome financially as families are simultaneously confronted with college tuition costs for their children, mounting healthcare expenses for their parents as well as trying to save adequately for their own retirement .
+Having two sets of dependents (children and parents) can be burdensome financially as families are simultaneously confronted with college tuition costs for their children, mounting healthcare expenses for their parents, as well as trying to save adequately for their own retirement.

 Perhaps the best way to avoid the “squeeze” is to have a strong financial plan to prevent experiencing economic insecurity.